Open cluster members in APOGEE DR17 I. Dynamics and star members: Methodology and sample

 \subsection{Sample}

-Our analysis is based on the final results of SDSS-IV APOGEE DR17, as reported by \cite{Abdurro2022}.
+Our analysis is based on the final results of Sloan Digital Sky Survey IV (SDSS-IV) APOGEE Data Release 17 (DR17), as reported by \cite{Abdurro2022}.
 APOGEE spectra are obtained using two cryogenic, multi-fiber spectrographs (with 300 fibers) that observe in the near-infrared H-band, covering wavelengths from 1.51 to 1.69 $\mu$m \citep{Gunn2006,Wilson2010,Wilson2019}.
-These spectrographs are located in the Northern and Southern hemispheres: one at Apache Point Observatory (APO) in New Mexico, USA, and the other at Las Campanas Observatory (LCO) near La Serena, Chile.
+These spectrographs are located in the northern and southern hemispheres: one at Apache Point Observatory (APO) in New Mexico, USA, and the other at Las Campanas Observatory (LCO) near La Serena, Chile.
 The main objective of the APOGEE survey was to determine the chemical composition and kinematics of red giant stars to study the chemical evolution and dynamics of stellar populations in the Milky Way.
-A large number of open cluster stars were observed and analyzed as part of this effort.
+A large number of OC stars were observed and analyzed as part of this effort.

 The APOGEE DR17 dataset contains more than 657,000 stars, with stellar parameters and chemical compositions derived from high-resolution spectra ($R \approx$ 22,500).
-Radial velocities and metallicities for all stars were automatically determined by the APOGEE pipeline \citep{Nidever2015,GarciaPerez2016}, with typical uncertainties of 1.0 km$\cdot$s$^{-1}$ for radial velocity and approximately 0.02 dex for metallicity.
+Radial velocities (RVs) and metallicities for all stars were automatically determined by the APOGEE pipeline \citep{Nidever2015,GarciaPerez2016}, with typical uncertainties of 1.0 km$\cdot$s$^{-1}$ for RV and approximately 0.02 dex for metallicity.